someodd/someodd.github.io/showcase/_posts/2024-04-01-irc-server.md

 ## ZNC Service

 Free ZNC accounts maybe available on request!
+Feel free to connect to other servers using this service.

 connecting: